UKCP Registered Dance Movement Psychotherapist & ADMP-UK Registered Private Practitioner & Supervisor

 Her experience includes working with adults with a mental health diagnosis in community and acute NHS settings, with refugee and asylum seeker women, parents and young children, and with children from different background.

 Since 2007, in the context of work in institutions, private practice and higher education, Céline has run one-to-one and group supervision sessions with trainee and qualified Arts Therapists, carers and non-qualified staff.
-In 2011, she completed a Postgraduate Diploma in Creative Approaches to Supervision with the London Centre for Psychodrama; Céline is now core staff on this training focusing on embodiment and movement in supervision.
+In 2011, she completed a Postgraduate Diploma in Creative Approaches to Supervision with the London Centre for Psychodrama which she later successfully accredited with the UK Association for Dance Movement Psychotherapy (ADMP-UK); Céline is now core staff on this training focusing on embodiment and movement in supervision.

-Céline runs independent workshops and is a visiting lecturer on the MA in Dance Movement Psychotherapy at the University of Roehampton, London.
+Céline runs independent workshops infused by embodied awareness and somatic movement practice, and is a visiting lecturer on the MA in Dance Movement Psychotherapy at the University of Roehampton, London.

 She has been a visiting lecturer on various Arts and Play Therapies programmes internationally since 2007.
 She contributed to the development and running of the MSc in Dance Movement Psychotherapy at Queen Margaret University, Scotland between 2009 and 2011 where she obtained a Postgraduate Certificate in Professional and Higher Education, later leading to her becoming a Fellow Member of the Higher Education Authority (HEA) and was part of the core staff team on the Dance Movement Psychotherapy MA at Goldsmiths University of London between 2011 and 2013.